 - Case sensitive: Differentiate between capital and lower-case letters.

 - Enter the final score earned.
-You can enter the number of points (automatically calculated for you above) or you can enter a letter grade.
+You can enter the number of points (automatically calculated for you above) or you can enter a letter grade (figure 8).

-6. Press the “Back” button in the top left corner to return to the grading overview (see figure 8.9).
+Press the Back button in the top left corner to return to the grading overview (figure 9).